-- The pressing involves crushing the olives, in order to obtain a thick and creamy paste.
-This operation is carried out by hammers that macerate the drupes without causing friction and heat, which would compromise their quality by starting the oxidation process.
+The olives are crushed in order to obtain a thick and creamy paste.
+This operation takes place by means of hammers that crush the drupes without causing friction and heat, which would compromise their quality by starting the oxidation process.

-- In the last phase the oil obtained is stored in stainless steel silos with nitrogen plant.
-These containers are placed in a room with a controlled temperature, in order to preserve the organoleptic qualities of the product.
+In the last phase the oil obtained is stored in stainless steel silos under nitrogen, in a room with controlled temperature, in order to preserve the organoleptic qualities of the product.

 When, at about the beginning of October, the olives have reached the right degree of ripeness we collect them with care and, once the harvest is over, we immediately go to the oil mill where the oil is extracted cold (at a temperature of 24°-25°), so that the yield of scents and flavours is perfect.